 117 Foundations of Scientific Inquiry (2 units) Fall

-Restrictions: ID3 and D1 students Activities: Lecture, Seminar, Project, Web-based course work
+Restrictions: none Activities: Lecture, Seminar, Project, Web-based course work

-118 Professional and Community Oral Health Issues (0 - 2 units) Winter, Spring
+118 Professional and Community Oral Health Issues (2.5 units) Spring

 Restrictions: D1 Activities: Direct - Lecture, Direct - Seminar, Direct - Project, Student - Lecture

 In this course, students will learn about dental public health, oral health surveillance, oral health disparities, social determinants of health, and preventive dentistry in a theoretical, practical, and personal manner.
 Students will also hear personal stories about substance abuse among health professionals, and how to get help.